Page speed is an important aspect of SEO.

 How To Improve Your Page Speed?

-Let’s see the most effective ones:
+Let’s analyze the most effective ones:

 - Minimizing HTML, CSS, and JavaScript